Kick off the new tax year with 50% off our Ltd company accountancy packages!

 If you have to travel for your work you may be able to claim tax relief on the cost or money you’ve spent on food or overnight expenses.
 You can claim tax relief for money you’ve spent on things like:

 You can’t claim for travelling to and from work, unless you’re travelling to a temporary place of work.
 See our article “What sort of travel can I claim for as a limited company?” for more explanation of the rules about what you can claim and an explanation of how HMRC classify a temporary place of work.

-Working through a limited company means if you work from home, from April 2020, HMRC allows you to claim £6 each week without keeping any detailed records – this equates to £312 per year (this increased from £4 a week or £208 per year in the previous tax year).
+Working through a limited company means if you work from home, since April 2020 the amount HMRC allows you to claim is £6 each week without keeping any detailed records – this equates to £312 per year.
 The other good news is that HMRC doesn’t believe this to be a benefit in kind, which means you won’t have any tax to pay on this through your Self Assessment.

 As always, there are rules: you must be able to prove that you regularly spend time doing your job in this office space, so you can’t just use your home office for a small bit of administration while the majority of your work is done on-site or at client offices.

 Equipment that is necessary and essential for your professional duties will receive tax relief.
 You may also claim reasonable relief towards the cost of equipping/furnishing an office, (for example chairs or bookcases).